Pywr-DRB/Pywr-DRB/README.md

 This script also uses parametric information stored in the Excel file to build pywr representations of the STARFIT data-driven control rules for many reservoirs.
 See Turner et al, "Water storage and release policies for all large reservoirs of conterminous United States", Journal of Hydrology, 2021.

 *Note: There seems to be an issue with the STARFIT implementation and/or unit inconsistencies, as I am getting strange results on our simple test problem at the moment.*

+### Running the model
+The ``drb.py`` script can be used to run the model by supplying the command line argument "run" (i.e. ``python3 drb.py run``).
+Results will be stored as ``output_data/drb_output.hdf5``.

+The same script can also be used to visualize the output, using the "figures" command line argument.
+Note that the types of data to visualize are currently hard-coded in line 42.